New Insights into Time Series Analysis II -- No Correlated Observations: Introduction

-Statistical parameters like standard deviation and kurtosis as function of magnitude have being used as main way to select variable stars \citep[e.g.][]{Cross-2009}.
+Statistical parameters such as standard deviation and kurtosis as function of magnitude have been used as the primary way to select variable stars \citep[e.g.][]{Cross-2009}.
 This method assumes that for the same magnitude stochastic and non-stochastic variation have different statistical properties.
-To compute all current dispersion and almost all shape parameters the averages must also be calculated and thus we increase uncertainties as well as the processing time.
+To compute all current dispersion and almost all shape parameters the averages, must also be calculated and thus we increase the uncertainties and processing time.
 Indeed, statistical properties still exist even where averages are unknown.
-In this fashion, \citet[][]{Brys-2004} proposed a robust measure of skewness, called the 'medcouple', from the comparison of quartiles and pairs of measurements that allow us to compute it without use averages.
-However, it has a long running time since the number of possible combination increases by factorial of the number of measurements.
-However, we can use a similar idea to propose new averages, dispersions, and shape parameters which have a smaller running time.
+In this fashion, \citet[][]{Brys-2004} proposed a robust measure of skewness called the 'medcouple' through a comparison of quartiles and pairs of measurements that allow us to compute these parameters without use averages.
+However, the medcouple measure has a long running time since the number of possible combination increases by factorial of the number of measurements.
+However, we can use a similar idea to propose new averages, dispersions, and shape parameters that have a smaller running time.

 This work is the second in a series about new insights into time series analysis.
-In the first paper we assess the discrimination of variable stars from noise for correlated data using variability indices \citep[][]{FerreiraLopes-2016I}.
-Now, new statistical parameters and their accuracy, in comparison with previous ones, are analyzed to increase the capability to discriminate stochastic and non-stochastic distributions.
+In the first paper we assessed the discrimination of variable stars from noise for correlated data using variability indices \citep[][]{FerreiraLopes-2016I}.
+In this work, we analyze new statistical parameters and their accuracy in comparison with previous parameters to increase the capability to discriminate between stochastic and non-stochastic distributions.
 We also look into their dependence with the number of epochs to determine statistical weights to improve the selection criteria.
 Lastly we use a noise model to propose a new non-correlated variability index.
-Forthcoming papers are going to study how to use the full current inventory of period finding methods to clean the sample selected by variability indices.
+Forthcoming papers will study how to use the full current inventory of period finding methods to clean the sample selected by variability indices.

-The notation used is described in Sect.~\ref{sec_Notation}, and next we suggest a new sets of statistic in Sect.~\ref{sec_Even_Statistic}.
-In Sections~\ref{sec_Sumary_tests}) and \ref{sec_noise_model} the new parameters are tested and a new approach to model the noise and and select variable stars is proposed.
+The notation used is described in Sect.~\ref{sec_Notation} and next we suggest a new set of statistics in Sect.~\ref{sec_Even_Statistic}.
+In Sections~\ref{sec_Sumary_tests} and \ref{sec_noise_model} the new parameters are tested and a new approach to model the noise and and select variable stars is proposed.
 Next, the selection criteria are tested on real data in Sect.~\ref{sec_real_data}.
-Finally, we summarise and make our conclusions in Sect.~\ref{sec_Conclusions}.
+Finally, we summarize and provide our conclusions in Sect.~\ref{sec_Conclusions}.